Aryag1507/CSCE435Project/Report.md

 ---

+We plan to use discord to communicate details regarding the project.

 ## 2. _due 10/25_ Project topic
 Our project topic is going to be sorting algorithms.
 We'll work on implementing several common sorting algorithms using MPI and Cuda.